hrvolapeter/apache_log_security/README.md

 ---

-Reports to std and as input takes Apache log with path
+Reports to std and as input takes Apache log with path.
+Paths can be referenced using paterns, see section Path patterns.
 ``` yaml

 ---